Joe Mangel: 1988–2022

 Joe later begins seeing Kerry Bishop (Linda Hartley), her father Harold (Ian Smith) is not best pleased with that especially when he finds out Kerry had spent the night with Joe.
-Kerry does not really want to get seriously involved but Joe's quick thinking, when her daughter Sky (Miranda Fryer) is bitten by a redback spider while on a picnic, manages to sway her feelings.
+Kerry does not really want to get seriously involved but Joe's quick thinking, when her daughter Sky is bitten by a redback spider while on a picnic, manages to sway her feelings.
 Joe and Kerry decide to get married alongside their friends Henry and Bronwyn Davies (Rachel Friend), and Jane and her fiancée Des Clarke (Paul Keane) in a triple wedding ceremony.
 When Nell falls ill in England, Jane decides to fly out and visit her.
 Joe and Kerry marry alone in a butterfly sanctuary with all their family and friends present.

 Noeline returns wanting Toby to live with her in Darwin, having got a new job there.
 Toby makes a hard choice and decides to go and live with his mother up north and shares a tearful goodbye with Joe and Kerry.
 This is short-lived as Noeline is hit by a car and instantly killed, forcing Toby to return to Joe and Kerry.
 Joe and Kerry help Toby through his grief when he begins bed wetting, sleepwalking and generally lashing out.
 A while later Joe and Kerry agree to adopt each other's children.
 Tragedy strikes later that year when Kerry is shot by a stray bullet while protesting against duck hunters; she is rushed to hospital, but she dies in theatre and also loses the baby she is carrying.
 Joe and Harold are left grief-stricken.

-Following Kerry's funeral, Sky's biological father, Eric Jensen (John Ley), decides to claim custody of Sky.
+Following Kerry's funeral, Sky's biological father, Eric, decides to claim custody of Sky.
 Joe loses in court and Eric is awarded custody.
 Joe makes a desperate attempt to hang on to his daughter and grabs her while Eric and his wife are not looking and heads off into the Bush with her and Toby and hide out at Mary Crombie's (Alethea McGrath) farm.
 Joe, after much persuasion from Harold, eventually gives himself up and returns Sky to the Jensens.
 Eric eventually hands Sky back to Joe when he admitted cannot cope with her as well as a new baby he and his wife, Sandy (Donna Woodhouse) are due to have and soon will be moving to New Zealand.